-Any application for registration partly in Chinese and partly in English is likely to be considered a deficiency under rule 11, but the name of an applicant may be provided in both Chinese and English in certain circumstances (see chapter on Deficiency Checking).
+Any application for registration partly in Chinese and partly in English is likely to be considered a deficiency under rule 11 (see chapter on Deficiency Checking).
 In response to a deficiency notice the applicant will need to remedy the deficiency by making the application consistent, in Chinese or English as appropriate, within 2 months after the date of the notice.

 The language of proceedings is therefore determined at the outset when the application for registration is made.
 However, a change of the initial language of proceedings is possible under rule 119 (see below).
 But any such change of language will not affect the data that has been entered in the Register, including data relating to applications for registration.
-Accordingly, while the Registrar may allow a change of language for the purpose of correspondence with the applicant, or for conducting a hearing, any publication of the particulars of the application in the Hong Kong Intellectual Property Journal and any Certificate of Registration issued will be in the language in which the
+Accordingly, while the Registrar may allow a change of language for the purpose of correspondence with the applicant, or for conducting a hearing, any publication of the particulars of the application in the Hong Kong Intellectual Property Journal and any Certificate of Registration issued will be in the language in which the application was initially made, to ensure that the rights from registration, particularly in

-IPD HKSAR Trade Marks Registry application was initially made, to ensure that the rights from registration, particularly in the specification of goods and services, reflect precisely the applicant's claims in the application for registration.
+IPD HKSAR Trade Marks Registry the specification of goods and services, reflect precisely the applicant's claims in the application for registration.